 Appearance and Finish

-- Stainless Steel: Typically brighter, shinier, and more silver.
-It can be polished to a mirror finish, which is why it is preferred for decorative items, kitchen appliances, and classic jewelry.
+Stainless steel is brighter and more reflective.
+It can be polished to a mirror finish, which is why it is popular in luxury watches, jewelry, kitchen appliances, and decorative architecture.

 Magnetic Properties